Sandy Hook defamation lawsuit in Connecticut will resume, judge rules

 “We’re grateful the bankruptcy court saw through Alex Jones’s brazen effort to block a jury from being empaneled and holding him accountable,” said Chris Mattei, attorney for the plaintiffs, in a written statement.
 “We look forward to trial.”

-While the case in Connecticut was on pause, in another case, a Texas jury ordered Jones pay a total of $49.3 million in damages to Neil Heslin and Scarlett Lewis, the parents of Jesse Lewis, a child killed in the 2012 Sandy Hook shooting.
+While the case in Connecticut was on pause, a Texas jury in another case ordered Jones pay $49.3 million in damages to Neil Heslin and Scarlett Lewis, the parents of Jesse Lewis, a child killed in the 2012 Sandy Hook shooting.

-Connecticut Public reached out to Norm Pattis, Jones’s lead attorney in Connecticut, for comment.
+Connecticut Public reached out to Norm Pattis, Jones’ lead attorney in Connecticut, for comment.
 He has not yet responded.

 Pattis had argued that he’d be in an “awkward position” if the Connecticut case continued while the Free Speech Systems bankruptcy filing was going on because he said he would be defending one client in the lawsuit, Alex Jones, but not the other, Free Speech Systems.

-Meanwhile, Pattis is due in court in Waterbury on Wednesday.
-He faces possible discipline as a result of confidential depositions and psychiatric records of the nine parties suing Jones in Connecticut ending up in the possession of Jones’s Texas attorney.
+Meanwhile, Pattis is due in Waterbury Superior Court on Wednesday.
+He faces possible discipline as a result of confidential depositions and psychiatric records of the nine parties suing Jones in Connecticut ending up in the possession of Jones’ Texas attorney.

+Copyright 2022 Connecticut Public Radio.
+To see more, visit Connecticut Public Radio.